GabyyHshss/GabyyHshss/README.md

 <div align="center">
   <h1>¡Welcome! 👋🏻</h1>
-  <h4>I'm advanced student of the University Technicatura in Programming, focused on BackEnd software development with Java.</br>
+  <h4>I'm advanced student of the University Technicatura in Programming, focused on BackEnd software development with Java and Spring Framework.</br>
 I am looking for opportunities to apply my skills and knowledge in professional projects.
 Below, you will find a sample of my main projects, where I apply the technologies that I master</h4>
 </div>